BorgwardtLab/CAsMap/cython_wrapper/README.md

     $ make install

-Optionally, to generate separate HTML docs for the installed packae run:
+Optionally, to generate separate HTML docs for the installed package run:

     $ make doc_html

 Note that the output folder given is relative to the `doc/` folder.

-To test the installed package run:

-    $ make test

-**Beware**: tests check output which depends on using `rand`/`srand` from `stdlib` (WY methods), so despite setting same seed you might still get _slightly_ different results between different versions of `stdlib` (different OSs in particular).
-Checks should always pass for non-WY methods and with C libraries provided by Apple LLVM version 8.0.0.

 #### Troubleshooting

+If the previous commands do not work, then run:

+    $ make
+    $ python setup.py install --user

-Make sure that you have successfully installed prerequisites, in particular that the `pytest` and `sphinx` binaries are visible; try:
+Also, make sure that you have successfully installed prerequisites, in particular that the `pytest` and `sphinx` binaries are visible; try:

     $ which py.test